wavemaker/docs/learn/react-native/react-native-embed.md

 ## How it works

-Once the code is converted to native app, By running the CLI commands React Native code inside Embedded Application can updated.
-However, for the first time, The following changes must be implemented.
+Once the code is converted to a native app, by running the CLI commands, React Native code inside the Embedded Application can be updated.
+However, for the first time, you must implement the following setup.

 ## WaveMaker Embed Command

-To embed React native apps into native apps, changes are required in both React Native project and Native project.[@wavemaker/wm-reactnative-cli](https://github.com/wavemaker/wm-reactnative-cli) will handle the react native project changes.
-In order for changes in Native project, follow the steps below
+To embed React native apps into native apps, changes are required in both React Native project and the Native project. [@wavemaker/wm-reactnative-cli](https://github.com/wavemaker/wm-reactnative-cli) will handle the react native project requirements.
+In order for changes in the Native project, follow the steps below.

 ### Android